Article medically reviewed by Dr. Gavin Chan (MBBS, cosmetic doctor, liposuctionist)

 Where to get the best excessive sweating treatment in Melbourne

-You don’t have to put up with excessive underarm sweating anymore.
+There are ways you can treat and minimise excessive underarm sweating.
 Since 2005 led by Dr Gavin Chan our team of Cosmetic Doctors and Cosmetic Nurses have effectively treated thousands of people who experience excessive underarm sweating.
 Because excessive sweating is a medical condition that requires a medical assessment prior to treatment, it’s important to visit a reputable medical clinic that performs this treatment regularly.